snowplow/snowplow/docs/05_setting_up_amazon_elastic_mapreduce_and_hive.md

 ![Download CLI](/snowplow/snowplow/raw/master/docs/images/emr-guide/install-cli-5.png)

 * Now you have your *access key* and *secret access key*, you need to create an *Amazon EC2 Key Pair*.
 Elastic MapReduce is built on top of EC2, and Key Pairs are a key part of Amazon's security apparatus.
 Click on the *Key Pairs* tab (2 along from *Access Keys* in the same screen) and click *Access your Amazon EC2 Key Pairs using the AWS Management Console*.
-(Don't be distracted bythe CloudFront Key Pairs section above - that is not relevant here...)
+(Don't be distracted by the CloudFront Key Pairs section above - that is not relevant here...)

 ![Navigate to key pair](/snowplow/snowplow/raw/master/docs/images/emr-guide/install-cli-6.PNG)